There are separate deadlines for symposia and posters:

 Symposia submissions are closed.
 The deadline was December 1, 2016.

 Poster submissions are closed.
 The deadline was January 31, 2017.

 All submissions must represent completed work (i.e., please do not submit a proposal if the data are still pending).
 Non-empirical research should not be submitted as a poster.
 Submissions should discuss research that has not been presented or published elsewhere.
 All submissions will be reviewed and evaluated by members of the Program Committee.

 Symposium submitters will be notified via email of the decision regarding acceptance (or rejection) of their submission in late-December 2016.
-If accepted, submitters will be notified of the schedule for the symposium in late-January 2017.
+If accepted, submitters will be notified of the schedule for the symposium in late-February 2017.
 If the Program Committee recommends that a symposium submission be considered for a poster presentation instead, the submitter will be notified of this recommendation and each author will be offered the opportunity to submit individual presentations as posters in the Call for Submissions.

 Poster submitters will be notified of the acceptance (or rejection) of their poster on a rolling basis, and if accepted, will be notified of the schedule for their poster in March 2017.